quicwg/ops-drafts/draft-ietf-quic-applicability.md

 if present.
 This supports cases where address information changes, such as NAT rebinding, intentional change of the local interface, or based on an indication in the handshake of the server for a preferred address to be used.
+As such if the client knows or is likely to sit behind a NAT, use of the Connection ID is strongly recommended.
+Further use of the Connection ID is generally recommendated when mitragtion is supported.

 Currently QUIC only supports failover cases.
 Only one "path" can be used at a time, and only when the new path is validated all traffic can be switched over